iobulejo/Mood_Journal/README.md

 We welcome contributions!
 Please feel free to open an issue or submit a pull request with improvements.

 License
-This project is licensed under the MIT License.
+This project is licensed under the Free License